 SALTIRE Emerging Researcher SchemeSERENE: Solutions from Emerging Researcher Exchanges: The role of the Natural Environment

-SAGES have opened applications for our Saltire Emerging Researcher Scheme: SERENE.
+SAGES 2nd call for applications for our Saltire Emerging Researcher Scheme: SERENE.

-The secondary objective is to improve the research opportunities and general research environment for emerging geo-environment science researchers based in Scotland or looking to Scotland as an attractive place to relocate from Europe.
+The objectives of SERENE are: to increase the volume of research income to Scotland via European funding mechanisms and thereby the size of our knowledge base and; to improve the research opportunities and general research environment for emerging geo-environment science researchers based in Scotland or looking to Scotland as an attractive place to relocate from Europe.

 Scope of SERENE

-SERENE is challenge-led and will focus on: Climate Change, NetZero and a Just Transition: the role of the Natural Environment.
+SERENE is challenge-led with a broad focus on: Climate Change, NetZero and a Just Transition: the role of the Natural Environment.
+This focus is open to broad interpretation across the full remit of SAGES members activities.

-Exchanges will be expected to take place between January 2022 and the end of July 2022, activities should start no later than 1st February 2022.
-If awarded, you will form part of the Saltire Emerging Researcher Scheme Alumni and be invited to attend an event with all awardees in Autumn 2022.
+Exchanges will be expected to take place between February 2022 and the end of January 2023.
+All funds must be received by your institution/department by 31st July 2022 latest.
+If awarded, you will form part of the Saltire Emerging Researcher Scheme Alumni and be invited to attend an event with all awardees in February & Autumn 2022.

 Funds for contributions towards travel, accommodation, subsistence and research expenses can be requested for any of the following: